format-message/format-message/packages/message-format/README.md

 // or
 import MessageFormat from 'message-format'

-new MessageFormat(pattern, [locales[, options]])
+new MessageFormat(locales, pattern)
 ```

 Construct a message format object

 Parameters

+- `locales` is a string with a BCP 47 language tag, or an array of such strings.
 - `pattern` is a properly formatted ICU Message Format pattern.
 A poorly formatted pattern will cause an `Error` to be thrown.
-- `locales` is an optional string with a BCP 47 language tag, or an array of such strings.
-- `options` is an optional object containing options that change the behavior of `MessageFormat`.
-    - `cache` default `true`, if `true` cache the result of preparing the `format` function.
-The cache is shared across all instances of `MessageFormat`.
-    - `escape` default `'`, if any other character, escape the single character following each escape character.

 ### `MessageFormat` instances